top of page

 Symbol is a Japanese comedy film released in 2009.
 It was directed by Hitoshi Matsumoto, who had a minor international breakthrough with the movie Big Man Japan in 2007.
 Symbol never got much attention in Japan, but gathered a cult following overseas.

-Despite of some international attention, Symbol never got an official international release.
-Its best acclaim came from the 4th Asian Film Awards in Hong Kong, where i was nominated for Best Actor and Best Visual Effects.
+Despite garnering some international attention, Symbol never got an official international release.
+Its best acclaim came from the 4th Asian Film Awards in Hong Kong, where it was nominated for Best Actor and Best Visual Effects.

 Nutshell Synopsis (Spoiler-Free)

 The opening scene is set in a desolate desert landscape.
-From afar a car is approaching on a dusty road.
-The scene brings to mind the first episode of Breaking Bad, or basically any film you can think of that was set in dry, southern American landscapes.
+From afar, a car approaches on a dusty road.
+The scene brings to mind the first episode of Breaking Bad or basically any film set in dry, southern American landscapes.

 Cinematic Parallels

 The connection between the Japanese man and the Mexican wrestler is for you to discover.
-Suffice to say that the former is the epicenter of the story.
-The events in the tiny penis-room soon take epic proportions.
-The happenings are both hilarious and thought provoking.
+Suffice it to say that the former is the epicenter of the story.
+The events in the tiny penis room soon take epic proportions.
+The happenings are both hilarious and thought-provoking.

 Some incidents play with the concepts of time and space, which brings to mind certain sci-fi scenarios.
-The solitary man in a single room trying to make sense of his captivity makes for an atmosphere not unlike that of The Cube-series, and in particular Cube 2: Hypercube (2002).
+The solitary man in a single room trying to make sense of his captivity creates an atmosphere not unlike that of The Cube series, particularly Cube 2: Hypercube (2002).

-The cutting between two narratives interlaced with short anime-like sequences, aimed directly at the viewers underlines Symbol’s playful approach to narrative build-up.
-At times, the 1960s Japanese new wave is brought to mind, or the new new wave that followed 20 years later.
-However, Matsumoto’s antics can never be mistaken for anything else than his own.
+The cutting between two narratives—interlaced with short anime-like sequences aimed directly at the viewers—underlines Symbol’s playful approach to narrative build-up.
+At times, the 1960s Japanese New Wave or the New New Wave that followed 20 years later is brought to mind.
+However, Matsumoto’s antics can never be mistaken for anything other than his own.

-The playful tone and free-flowing creativity does indeed parallel films like Tokyo Drifter (1966) and Tampopo (1985).
-Taking cues from both the past and modern tendencies of quirk, Matsumoto placed himself shoulder to shoulder with innovative directors such as Tetsuya Nakashima, Katsuhito Ishii, Gen Sekiguchi and Takashi Miike.
+The playful tone and free-flowing creativity do indeed parallel films like Tokyo Drifter (1966) and Tampopo (1985).
+Taking cues from both the past and modern tendencies of quirk, Matsumoto placed himself shoulder to shoulder with innovative directors such as Tetsuya Nakashima, Katsuhito Ishii, Gen Sekiguchi, and Takashi Miike.

 A Hitoshi Matsumoto One-Man Production

-Symbol is a unique film, not only in the context of Japanese cinema, but worldwide.
+Symbol is a unique film, not only in the context of Japanese cinema but worldwide.
 Like The Cube films, also this story has a «dawning realization-factor» which is very compelling.
-The term «meta» is perhaps as cryptic as the narrative of the film.
+The term «meta» is perhaps as cryptic as the film's narrative.
 Still, Symbol is definitely constructed by building blocks of a cinematic meta-language.

-Compared to his debut Big Man Japan (2007) Matsumoto makes clever use of his increased budget.
-Symbol is arguably minimalist in its set pieces, but the effects are well made, the costumes are hilarious and the overall atmosphere compliments the story perfectly.
+Compared to his debut Big Man Japan (2007) Matsumoto made clever use of his increased budget.
+Symbol is arguably minimalist in its set pieces, but the effects are well made, the costumes are hilarious, and the overall atmosphere complements the story perfectly.

-The camera and sound do not interfere with the narrative, which is to say it is very well done, considering the fact that the entire film is based on concepts of narrative innovation.
-The use of angles and sound is interesting, yet always in tune with the natural flow of the storytelling.
+The camera and sound do not interfere with the narrative, which is to say they are very well done, considering that the entire film is based on concepts of narrative innovation.
+The use of angles and sound is interesting yet always in tune with the natural flow of the storytelling.
 The cinematography isn’t anything out of the ordinary per se, but it aids the narrative flow nicely and is on par with the best work from the 2000s wave of quirk.

 Reading Between the White Walls

-In all fairness, Symbol is a so-called «crazy comedy».
-It is not meant to be taken too seriously.
-At the same time there is something profound about the whole film which is not easily forgotten.
-Not many such comedies can claim to be thought provoking, but repeated views of Symbol do indeed evoke a certain cathartic effect.
+In all fairness, Symbol is a so-called «crazy comedy.» It is not meant to be taken too seriously.
+At the same time, there is something profound about the whole film that is not easily forgotten.
+Not many such comedies can claim to be thought-provoking, but repeated views of Symbol do indeed evoke a certain cathartic effect.

-It says something about the inventive nature of a film when its lighthearted story inevitably leads to philosophical pondering.
+It says something about a film's inventive nature when its lighthearted story inevitably leads to philosophical pondering.
 Is Symbol a vision of purgatory?
 Are angels in need of educational institutions?
 And last but not least, how random is the cause and reaction for every little incident that happens in the entire universe?
 Are these hints confusing?
-Then take a deep breath, lean back and prepare for more.
+Then, take a deep breath, lean back, and prepare for more.

 Final Verdict for Symbol

-There is something special about minimal films that still stir up big emotions; films like The Cube, 12 Angry Men, The Man From Earth, 2LDK or Aragami.
-These films might be an acquired tasted for a selected few.
+There is something special about minimal films that still stir up big emotions, like The Cube, 12 Angry Men, The Man From Earth, 2LDK, or Aragami.
+These films might be an acquired taste for a selected few.
 However, for those of us who appreciate the challenge, it is an incredibly rewarding experience.
 If you are new to the concept, Symbol is as good a starting point as any.

 References